Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 Both exercises are performed using an overhead bar, but the main difference between the two is the grip position.

 - A pull-up is performed by gripping the bar with an overhand grip, with the palms facing away from the body.
+This grip targets the back and shoulders more than the biceps.

-Why Different Types Of Pull Ups and Chin up Are Required
+Why Different Types Of Pull-Ups and Chin Up Are Required

 There are several reasons why different types of pull-ups and chin-ups are required.